 The Block Erase (BE32K) instruction is for erasing the data of the chosen block to be "1".
 The instruction is used for 32K-byte block erase operation.
 A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE32K).
-Any address of the block (Please refer to "Table 3.
+Any address of the block (see "Table 3.
 Memory Organization") is a valid address for Block Erase (BE32K) instruction.
 The CS# must go high exactly at the byte boundary (the least significant bit of address byte has been latched-in); otherwise, the instruction will be rejected and not executed.

-The sequence of issuing BE32K instruction is: CS# goes low \rightarrow sending BE32K instruction code \rightarrow 3-byte address on SI \rightarrow CS# goes high.
+The sequence of issuing BE32K instruction is: CS# goes low $\rightarrow$ sending BE32K instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high.

 The self-timed Block Erase Cycle time (tBE32K) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be checked while the Sector Erase cycle is in progress.
-The WIP sets during the tBE32K timing, and clears 0 when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
+The Write in Progress (WIP) bit still can be checked while the Block Erase cycle is in progress.
+The WIP sets during the tBE32K timing, and clears when Block Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
 If the block is protected by BP3~0, the array data will be protected (no change) and the WEL bit still be reset.

 Figure 20.
-Block Erase 32KB (BE32K) Sequence (Command 52h)
+Block Erase 32KB (BE32K) Sequence (Command 52)